-- Targets are set and programmes of work are built on strengths as well as addressing pupils’ needs.
-Teaching and Learning reflects the needs of the individual pupil with scope for improving achievements.
+Early identification is paramount and all students are assessed on entering the school so appropriate support and intervention can be provided for all pupils to achieve their best.
+Targets are set and programmes of work are built on strengths as well as addressing pupils’ needs.
+Teaching and Learning reflects the needs of the individual pupil allowing all students to achieve success.

 The Additional Learning Needs Co-Ordinator (ALNCO) is responsible for the tacking and monitoring of pupils within the department co-ordinating the appropriate provision.